 - Name and telephone number of at least one referee (preferably a recent supervisor) who can comment on your work skills.

 - Where positions are identified as Aboriginal, an applicant’s race is a genuine occupational qualification and authorised by Section 14(d) of the Anti-Discrimination Act 1977.
 To confirm Aboriginality, where relevant, you need to demonstrate:

-- You are an Aboriginal person of Aboriginal descent
+- you are an Aboriginal person of Aboriginal descent

-- You identify as being Aboriginal; and
+- you identify as being Aboriginal

-- You are accepted as such by the community in which you live.
+- you are accepted as such by the community in which you live.

 - An acceptable form of confirmation is a “Confirmation of Aboriginality” letter which includes a common seal, provided to you by a local Aboriginal organisation.

-- Pre-employment health declaration
+- pre-employment health declaration